-Two options are ArcGIS and Flood Map Desktop (FMD9).
-Please alert us to any additional tools that are available to mapping partners.
+FEMA is working with the Risk MAP contractors to develop a list of available tools mapping partners may use.
+The current list includes ArcGIS and Flood Map Desktop (FMD9).
+We will update the list as other tools are identified.
+Please alert us to any additional tools that are available to other mapping partners.